locutus70/aws-instance-cli/README.md

-# snapshotalyzer-30000
+# aws-instance-cli
-Demo Project to manage AWS EC2 instance snapshots
+Demo Project to manage AWS EC2 instances

 ## About

-This project is a demo and uses boto3 to manage AWS EC2 instance snapshots.
+This project is a demo and uses boto3 to manage AWS EC2 instances

 ## Configuring

-shotty uses the configuration file created by the AWS cli. e.g.
+aws-instance-cli uses the configuration file created by the AWS cli. e.g.

-`aws configure --profile shotty`
+`aws configure --profile instancecli`

 ## Running

-`pipenv run python shotty/shotty.py <command> <--project=PROJECT>`
+`pipenv run python instance/instancecli.py <command> <subcommand> <--project=PROJECT>`

-*command* is list, start or stop
+*command* is instances or volumes

+*subcommand* depends on command

 *project* is optional